-To pass the subject in the extraordinary call, they must pass the practical test, deliver and defend the work of the subject and take the final test that will include all the contents of the subject together with another test to evaluate the assessment of problem solving.
+To pass the subject in the extraordinary call, the students must pass the practical exam, deliver and present the project and take the final exam that will include all the contents of the subject together with another exam to evaluate the assessment of problems and case studies.
+In the event that the students have passed either the practical exercises, or the problem and case studies, or the project, in the ordinary call, it will not be necessary for them to be subject to evaluation of those parts already passed.